PHP Settings

 Notes

-1. Leave this setting empty if your SMTP server does not use SSL/TLS.
+1. Leave this setting empty if your SMTP server does not use SSL/TLS encryption.

-2. If you enable this, make sure you have enabled OpenSSL support in your php.ini, see [Some Important Settings in php.ini](phpmysql.html?id=some-important-settings-in-php-ini).
+2. If you enable this, make sure you have enabled and properly set up **OpenSSL extension** for PHP, see [Some Important Settings in php.ini](ampstack.html?id=some-important-settings-in-php-ini).

 ©2002-2025 e.World Technology Ltd. All rights reserved.